 Our School Council were chosen democratically.

-Children from Reception to Year 6 who wanted to be a member of the School Council presented a speech to their class.
+Children from Year 1 to Year 6 who wanted to be a member of the School Council presented a speech to their class.
 Each child in the class then voted democratically for the pupil they wanted to represent them and feedback their views and opinions in meetings (Article 12).

-The School Council meets every Tuesday morning with Mrs Schofield.
+The School Council meet at 8.40 every Thursday morning with Mrs Schofield.